rickosborne/cascades/md/05-0-5-descent.md

 Pamela's voice was in my ear again instead of the over PA.

-"Lily, I need your help!"
+"Alex, I need your help!"

 She was manhandling me.
 Doing something to my head.